 There comes a time when every budding company that sells something turns to eCommerce.
 Take you for example – you completely saturated the local market with your artisanal toothpick boutique.
 Time to share your artistry with the whole world.

 What happens next?
 In order to help planet Earth dislodge bits of food from their teeth in style you need to find an eCommerce platform.
-Thank goodness for Shopify – not only can they help you fulfill your true calling – they also want you to!
+Thank goodness for Shopify – not only can they help you fulfill your true calling – they want to!

-Reasons not to Use Shopify
+Reasons Not to Use Shopify

 - You are selling under five products and value complete simplicity over everything else.